directus/directus/docs/extensions/using-ui-components.md

 # Using Directus UI Components

-Directus provides a set of reusable UI components that can be used in when building extensions.
+Directus provides a set of reusable UI components that can be used when building extensions.
 These components are used by Directus itself, and are designed to provide a consistent user experience across different parts of the Directus Data Studio.

 ## Components Playground